Kelly Simm: 2015

 Simm competed at the English Gymnastics Championships in Loughborough, England on 14 March 2015.
 She finished in third place at the all-around competition with a score of 54.550, she scored 14.100 on the vault, 13.750 on the uneven bars, 12.700 on the balance beam and 14.000 on the floor exercise.

 Later that Month, Simm also competed at the British Championships in Liverpool.
 In the all-around competition she scored 14.200 on the vault, 12.800 on the uneven bars, 12.200 on the balance beam and 13.900 on the floor which gave her a final total of 53.100, almost half a point lower than her English Championships score, for joint fourth place with Angel Romaeo.
 Simm qualified for two event finals, in the vault final she tied for second place with Ellie Downie with an averaged score of 14.175 and in the floor final she again tied for fourth place with Romaeo with a score of 13.550.

 On 23 April it was announced by the British Olympic Association that Simm was to represent Great Britain at the first ever European Games.
 Simm was originally selected to compete alongside 2012 Olympian Rebecca Tunney and senior newcomer Tyesha Mattis, but both withdrew due to injuries.
 On 2 June it was released by British Gymnastics that Simm was to now compete with double 2014 Commonwealth Games bronze medalist Georgina Hockenhull and 2014 World Championships reserve athlete Charlie Fellows.
-As a team of three they will represent Team GB at the 2015 European Games in Baku, Azerbaijan in June.